zhendrikse/tdd/tdd-katas/elephant-carpaccio/elephant-carpaccio-java/README.md

 > As a user I want to see the input parameters echoed so that I know the calculator parsed them correctly.

-Since the sprints are only eight minutes during this kata, let's for the input fall back to a manual test only.
+Since the sprints are only eight minutes during this kata, let's for the input to fall back to a manual test only.

 <details>
   <summary>Echo input parameters</summary>